cap10morgan/environ/README.md

 code you produce with `lein uberjar`, you will want to set your configuration values via shell environment and/or system properties.

+### GraalVM native-image support

+When building a GraalVM native-image, environ's `env` value gets generated at build time instead of runtime.
+This is likely not what you want.

+Instead you can use `environ.core/runtime-env` to access the runtime environment.
+It is a delay (which allows it to cache its value like `env` does) so you should deref it: `@environ.core/runtime-env`.

 ## License

 Copyright © 2020 James Reeves